imaashishlk/dat550/README.md

 **_We used Google Collab in deriving the final file.
 The initial cells used in linking the Google Drive and visualizing the directory can be ignored._**

-This project is the implementation of Fake News Detection using Snopes and Politifact Data in which we use different methods in generating or detecting the news as either a real or fake ones.
-The packages used in the methods and the way to interpret is shown below.
+The project aims at exploring the various machine learning techniques for detection and analysis of fake news from real news.
+We are comparing several classifying techniques and implementing neural network approach to explore the model and to detect false news.

 **Packages Used:**
 - Numpy